Mesa, Arizona, United States of America: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-If you check out a temple, such as Mesa Mormon Temple, wear:
+If you visit a temple, such as Mesa Mormon Temple, wear:

-If you see the Mesa Historical Museum, wear museum-appropriate clothing and take:
+If you go to the Mesa Historical Museum, wear museum-appropriate clothing and take:

 Comfy walking shoes